 Showing up with your products and display and expecting to sell out is likely to leave you disappointed.
 You must prepare by working on your marketing and selling skills.

 Although the organizer will be marketing the event, you should be doing your part to get people there as well.
-It not only benefits the event and other vendors, it will benefit your pocketbook too.
+It not only benefits the event and other vendors, but it will also benefit your pocketbook too.
+Here are 12 ways to market and get more people to your craft show table.

 Why wouldn’t you want people to show up who are fans of your work and have proven they’re willing to spend money on it?
 It’s a lot easier to sell your products to them than to people who have never heard of your business before.